Claude Code Plugins

 IMPORTANT:

-• Use Haiku model for fast, cheap execution
+• Use Haiku model for Claude analyzer (fast, cheap execution)

-Once the agent returns data (or feature is disabled), mark todo #4 as completed.
+Once both agents return data (or Claude sessions disabled), mark todos #3 and #4 as completed.

 Step 4: Analyze Activity and Identify Key Themes